abdelrahmanelmarakby/flutter_shortcut_package/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-# Flutter Shortcuts
+# Ease

-This repo is for anything that can be reusable in flutter like custom widgets 🟥, animations 🌟and more.
+This packa is for anything that can be reusable in flutter like custom widgets 🟥, animations 🌟and more.

 ## Features